Wangsamuels/argon/README.md

 Hourly inference that decides when Uniswap LP should be **in the pool** and when it should sit in **cash**.

-Argon is a dual-chain LP vault for [Arbitrum Open House Singapore: Online Buildathon](https://www.hackquest.io/hackathons/Arbitrum-Open-House-Singapore-Online-Buildathon).
+Argon is a dual-chain LP vault.
 A user deposits liquidity once.
 Every hour an agent publishes a 1-hour price forecast, then mints or burns Uniswap positions on the user’s behalf.
 The user never clicks in and out of ranges.

 **Chains:** Arbitrum One (`42161`) and Robinhood Chain (`4663`).
 **DEX:** Uniswap v3 and v4.
 **Volatile legs the agent forecasts:** `ETH/USD` and `LINK/USD` (LINK/ETH is derived).

-Module graph, hourly loop, and decision policy are in the [Argon architecture canvas](/Users/wang/.cursor/projects/Users-wang-Untitled/canvases/argon-architecture.canvas.tsx) — open it beside the chat.

 ---